 In Remote Desktop Manager it is possible to display multiple remote screens from an RDP session.
 You will need to have as many monitors locally.
 For example, if you only have one local monitor, and the remote has two, you will only be able to see the primary screen of the remote.

-To view an application that does not present itself on the displayed monitor we found this topic that uses the key combination Windows+Shift+Left arrow or Right arrow Also many applications let you right-click on the icon in the task bar and use the Move to the current display option.
+To view an application that does not present itself on the displayed monitor, we found this forum thread that uses the key combination Windows+Shift+Left/Right.
+Also, many applications let you right-click on the icon in the task bar and use the Move to the current display option.

 The multiple monitor display is only available in External display mode.